 You are now able to create a unique consent notice for CTV in 3 main ways:

-Vendors and purposes: You have the ability to add partners present on your CTV app in order to collect consent for them.
+• Vendors and purposes: You can add partners to your CTV app to collect consent for them.
 Additionally, you can link a vendor to a customized purpose and choose the legal basis for it (consent or legitimate interest).

-Behavior: Finally, you're able to configure specific behavior for your notice.
-For example, you could display a specific notice by location, or choose the amount of days after which you wish to re-display the consent notice.
+• Behavior: Finally, you can configure specific behavior for your notice.
+For example, you could display a specific notice by location or choose the number of days after which you wish to re-display the consent notice.

 For more details about how to set up your consent notice on CTV with Didomi, head to our documentation.